E4Examples/importworkbenchbridge/README.md

 git clone https://github.com/E4Examples/importworkbenchbridge.git

-Download Luna (did not try it with Kepler but it might work), import the three projects and open the manifest of the e3app.
+Download Luna (did not try it with Kepler but I don't see why it would not work), import the four projects and open the manifest of the e3app.
 Press the run button to run the application.
-What you will see is that one of the views is imported from the model of the e4app which is pure E4.
+What you will see is that some of the views are imported from the model of e4app and the fragement of e4fragment which are pure E4.

 The Projects